If you are a visitor and normally reside outside of the European Union, you may be entitled to a VAT refund.

 There isn’t one standard procedure for the entire European Union, but most of the time, the following steps are essential.

 1. Have a proof of residency

 To initiate the refund process, you’ll have to present an ID which indicates that you’re not a resident of the EU.
 Your passport is probably your best bet.

 2. Get the paperwork

 The merchant will help you fill out the tax-free form.
 Make sure the information is correct and keep your receipts.
-Many typically tourist-oriented merchants will offer an instant refund as a service and mail your forms for you.
-However, that doesn’t change the fact that you still need to have the documents stamped at the border.
+Many typically tourist-oriented merchants will offer an instant refund as a service and mail your refund forms for you.
+You can spot those easily, as they will usually have a “tax free” sign on the door.

 3. At the airport